smaurice101/maads-viper/README.md

 To start VIPER run the command: [VIPER executable] [host] [port]
 1) Run in Windows/Linux environments
 2) Create unlimited number of VIPER instances for massive scale - fully compatible with microservices architecture for load shedding
+3) VIPER can be accessed via MAADS python library or REST API